taih304/Linux-Shell/Physical layer/File system/File hierarchy.md

 ``rcS`` stands for Run Control Scripts.
 It is located in ``/etc/init.d``. ``rcS`` allows you to run additional programs at boot time.

+File ``rcS`` is availale in Ubuntu OS, and is not available in Raspbian and ubuntu docker.

 Original content of ``rcS`` file in Ubuntu 16.04:

 ```sh